 City Bar Diversity, Equity & Inclusion Policy

-The City Bar embraces a culture of diversity, equity and inclusion by supporting a workplace that welcomes, respects and values differences.
+Principles.
+The City Bar embraces a culture of diversity, equity, inclusion and belonging by cultivating a workplace that welcomes, respects and values differences.
 We recognize that our diversity – the many different and unique things we individually and collectively bring to work each day – contributes to building a stronger workforce and a better organization.
-When employees, members, and volunteers come from a variety of backgrounds, the combination of these unique individual perspectives and experiences helps shape how the City Bar successfully executes its mission.
+We seek to ensure equity by providing equality of opportunity and fairness in access to information and resources; and to build a culture of inclusion that engenders a sense of belonging among our staff and members.
+Creating spaces, systems and practices that enable our employees, members and partners to participate fully and authentically not only benefits each individual but also enables the City Bar to more effectively execute our mission.

-- Recruitment and Outreach.
-Vacant positions are posted and shared in a manner to attract a diverse group of candidates.
-We strongly encourage hiring managers to work closely with the Human Resources Department to recruit broadly and think creatively to utilize alternative sources for qualified, but often overlooked applicants.
-Hiring managers should make every effort to interview a diverse panel of candidates, whenever possible, before making a hiring decision.
-All job postings include a statement that the City Bar supports equal employment opportunity and does not tolerate discrimination in any form.
+- Recruitment.
+Opportunities for employment are written, posted and shared in a manner to attract and appeal to a diverse group of candidates with a wide range of backgrounds and different perspectives.
+For example, we accept equivalent experience in lieu of educational requirements wherever feasible, and we circulate postings to affinity groups and numerous job boards.
+Hiring managers work closely with the Human Resources Department to recruit broadly and think creatively to utilize alternative sources for qualified, but often overlooked applicants, and are directed to make every effort to interview a diverse panel of candidates before making a hiring decision.

 - Career Advancement and Professional Development.
-All managers provide staff with thoughtful feedback for career advancement and professional development, and encourage internal candidates to apply to City Bar opportunities for which they are qualified.
-Senior staff are expected to promote equitable access to training and advancement opportunities throughout the workplace; to provide targeted resources for under-represented groups as needed; and to ascertain the need for, and interest in, other efforts to advance the goals of this policy.
+Managers are expected to provide staff with thoughtful feedback for career advancement and professional development, and encourage internal candidates to apply to City Bar opportunities for which they are qualified.
+Senior staff are also expected to promote equitable access to training and advancement opportunities throughout the workplace.

-- Contractual Relationships.
-We encourage all departments to periodically re-evaluate outside vendors, not only to drive competition and ensure that the City Bar is receiving the best possible value, but also to identify opportunities to purchase goods and services from minority-and women-owned businesses.
+- Contracting.
+The City Bar’s procurement policy encourages all departments to periodically re-evaluate outside vendors, not only to drive competition and ensure that the City Bar is receiving the best possible value, but also to identify opportunities to purchase goods and services from businesses that are owned by women and people of color or that share our values and commitment to DEIB.

-During the first year that this policy is in effect, and as needed on an ongoing basis, the City Bar will examine its operations, including but not limited to the above commitments, in order to identify specific areas of improvement.
+This policy is intended to be a fluid and evolving description of our approach to DEIB.
+The City Bar will continue to examine its operations, including but not limited to the above commitments, in order to identify specific areas of improvement.